 ‘EV Coaching’ display on Bronco instrument cluster

 Ford hasn’t revealed clearly if it will offer a hybrid variant of both the Bronco or the Bronco Sport.
-What we do know, thanks to a leak via a promo video (now pulled down), is that the electrified variants will feature ‘EV Coaching’ display in the instrument cluster to let the driver see the level of energy stored in the battery pack.
-This feature hints the availability of a plug-in hybrid powertrain.
+What we do know, thanks to a leak via a promo video (now pulled down), is that the electrified variants will feature an ‘EV Coaching’ display in the instrument cluster to let the driver see the level of energy stored in the battery pack.
+This feature hints at the availability of a plug-in hybrid powertrain.

 We’ll keep an eye on further updates of the Bronco Hybrid family and update this page when new information surfaces.
-Until then, here’s everything you need to know about the 2021 Ford Bronco and 2021 Ford Bronco Sport.